In this post we cover ways to avoid holiday weight gain and what common mistakes we can avoid this time of year.

 As I sit here at my computer chowing down on one of the cookies I made tonight (just because mini m&m’s were on sale at the grocery store) it dawns on me: the holidays make me want to justify ANY excuse to bake.
 Even the lame “it was on sale” excuse.

-My baking mood is one of the mistakes I make every year that contributes to potential holiday weight gain.
 Why do we want to bake in the Fall/Winter?
 I blame cold weather & advertisers.
-Baking ingredients are ONLY on sale during the holidays.
-It’s a conspiracy!
-They’re secretly sabotaging our weight loss efforts!
+Have you ever noticed that baking ingredients are ONLY on sale during the holidays?

 10 mistakes that lead to holiday weight gain:

 You never set goals.
 Simple enough.
 If your goal is to maintain your weight, you need to make decisions to support that, but if you have no healthy goal, there is no reason to make healthy decisions.

 You don’t strength train.
 Yep.
 Simply put, the more muscle mass you have the more calories your body burns at rest (source 1, 2).
 If you aren’t strength training you really aren’t maximizing your time in the gym.

 You go to a party hungry.
 I used to make this mistake all the time.
 I did it intentionally.
 I would wait to eat until I got to the party because I was excited to fill up on all the tasty, yet unhealthy foods.
 Having a protein rich snack beforehand can help curb your appetite and allow you to pay better attention to hunger cues.
 This simple change can help you make sure you don’t overdo it on the holiday food.